grosshat/grosshat.github.io/_posts/2014-04-01-source-code-management-quality.md

 and search over the tree without the need of reading directly the code.

-Look at these real examples and try to imagine how you would read a tree full of commits like these without feelling you are reading a boring ass story.
+Look at these real examples and try to imagine how you would read a tree full of commits like these without feeling you are reading a boring ass story.

     commit 7f6bba884f8bf417d7ea25bb6ae106180cdcdbb2
     Author: developer <developer@boring.com>